Pneumonia in children: What you need to know

 UNICEF/UNI279430/Modola

-Every day, at least one child dies every 43 seconds from pneumonia.
+Every 43 seconds at least one child dies from pneumonia.
 Almost all of these deaths are preventable.

-It is inexcusable that thousands of children are unable to access the essential health services and treatments, which can prevent pneumonia and save their lives.
+It is inexcusable that thousands of children are exposed to unnecessary risk and unable to access the essential health services, vaccines, and treatments, which can prevent pneumonia and save their lives.

 What causes pneumonia?

 Pneumonia is an acute respiratory infection of the lungs.
 It doesn’t have one single cause – it can develop from either bacteria, viruses or fungi in the air.
-When a child is infected, their lungs are filled with fluid and it becomes difficult to breathe.
-Children whose immune systems are immature (i.e. newborns) or weakened – such as by undernourishment, or diseases like HIV – are more vulnerable to pneumonia.
+When a child is infected, their lungs get inflamed, may fill with fluid or pus and it becomes difficult to breathe.
+Children whose immune systems are immature (i.e. newborns or premature babies) along with those with poor immunities (i.e. due to undernourishment or diseases like HIV) are more vulnerable to pneumonia.

 What are pneumonia symptoms?